Tone Detector

 A core feature of Whispir’s Message builder

-Whispir’s first Intelligent Message builder feature
+Whispir’s first Intelligent message builder feature

-The product vision at Whispir is to send 10x more effective than the competition.
+The product vision at Whispir was to send 10x more effective than the competition.
 As the design lead on the Messaging Team, my goal was to deliver an intelligent feature to help users design content that is engaging and well received.

 Approach